-“I hate Maddie!” little Jenny roared on the way home from school one day.
+“I hate Maddie!” little Jenny blurted out driving home from school one day.
 “She thinks my hair is ugly, and now Sarah won’t let me sit with them at lunch.
 So they’re not my friends anymore.
 I hate them both!” she exclaimed while her mom checked her face from the rearview mirror.
 Jenny’s flushed face was on the verge of crumbling.
 And when her mom gave her a sympathetic look, out sprang the tears.

 While Jenny’s mom merely asked about her day, she was now sitting in the driver’s seat with a hot potato in her lap.
 It was hard to know what to do.

 When kids are overwhelmed by their feelings, and don’t know how to handle them, they pass them on, says Lawrence Cohen, Ph.D., psychologist and author of Playful Parenting (Ballantine; $14.95).
 Eliminating bad feelings – by passing them to parents or other trusted adults – frees kids to explore and experience what’s happening around them without getting stuck on issues they can’t solve.
 You, left holding the hot potato, are not so lucky.

 When your child shares her troubles, you feel her pain.
 As the parent, you feel responsible for comforting her and helping her repair broken relationships.
 As you consider how to respond, inwardly you revisit your own childhood turmoil, says Cohen.
 Grappling with your own feelings, you may ask probing questions that dig at your child’s wounds: “Why didn’t Sarah stick up for you?”
 “Did something else happen between you three?”